andreros/typescript-boilerplate/docs/chapter3.md

 └── UNLICENSE.txt
 ```

 * `dist`: Folder containing the version built for distribution.
-This folder and its contents will only be available after a sucessful build.
+This folder and its contents will only be available after a
+            successful build.
     * `assets`: The application assets folder.
         * `img`: The application images folder.
     * `bundle.js`: The application executable javascript file yield from the browserify module bundler.